moumitadeyverma/mdeyvermablogs/README.md

 ## Decision Factors
 The code is legacy and we didn't have enough time to rewrite the code within a short duration from .net framework to .net core.
 <br>
 Also we had to choose the highest common supported .NET version for win 2019 and win 2022.
-Since ASF workloads were still modified and deployed in parallel in ASF using win 2019.So we chose the latest common version 4.8. [know more](https://github.com/microsoft/dotnet-framework-docker/issues/849)
+Since ASF workloads were still modified and deployed in parallel in ASF using win 2019, we chose the latest common version 4.8. [know more](https://github.com/microsoft/dotnet-framework-docker/issues/849)
 <br>
-#### We took the below approach for framework upgrade
+#### We took the below approach to upgrade framework
   a.
 Upgraded from .net framework current version to the latest version 4.8 and deployed in AKS **Windows** containers.
   <br>
   b.
 Upgraded from .net core to .net 6.0 and deployed in AKS **Linux** containers.

-Support for .net framework 4.6.1 ended on april 2022 [know more](https://devblogs.microsoft.com/dotnet/net-framework-4-5-2-4-6-4-6-1-will-reach-end-of-support-on-april-26-2022/).
+Support for .net framework 4.6.1 ended in April 2022 [know more](https://devblogs.microsoft.com/dotnet/net-framework-4-5-2-4-6-4-6-1-will-reach-end-of-support-on-april-26-2022/).
 For deciding  the .net framework version use the [link](https://learn.microsoft.com/en-us/lifecycle/products/microsoft-net-framework)
 <br>
 For upgrading to latest version use the below tools-